How to Select an Alarm Monitoring Center

 - Root cause analysis: Finding the underlying cause between alarm cascades can take hours of patient detective work.
 Look for an alarm monitoring center that can automatically correlate repeated combinations of alarms.

-"Every alarm monitoring center I make is backed by my no-risk, money-back guarantee.
+"All the network monitoring systems I make are backed by my no-risk, money-back guarantee.
 If you buy my equipment and you're not satisfied for any reason during the first 30 days, simply return it for a full refund.
 If my product doesn't solve your problem, I don't want you to have it."

 - Bob Berry, CEO, DPS Telecom